-The United States District Court for the Middle District of Alabama (the "District Court") affirmed on appeal, noting that "the elephantine body of persuasive authority weighs against Appellants' position."
-The District Court concluded that Crawford made no allegations of any conduct that would amount to an FDCPA violation, LVNV's filing of the Claim was not an attempt to collect a debt, and even if filing the Claim was determined to be an attempt to collect a debt, LVNV still did not engage in behavior that would violate the FDCPA.
-5 Crawford appealed the District Court's decision to the Eleventh Circuit.
+The United States District Court for the Middle District of Alabama affirmed on appeal, noting that "the elephantine body of persuasive authority weighs against appellants' position."
+The district court concluded that Crawford made no allegations of any conduct that would amount to an FDCPA violation, LVNV's filing of the claim was not an attempt to collect a debt, and even if filing the claim was determined to be an attempt to collect a debt, LVNV still did not engage in behavior that would violate the FDCPA.
+Crawford appealed the district court's decision to the Eleventh Circuit.